netidx/netidx-book/src/overview.md

 mention that the resolver server itself is pretty fast, and uses a number of strategies to minimize memory use.
 It's entirely possible to put 100 million names in a single instance on a single machine with 32 - 64 gig of ram.
-You get roughly 1 million names per gig of ram, assuming your paths aren't crazy long.
+You get roughly 1 million names per 500 MB of ram, assuming your paths aren't crazy long.
 I have not explicitly tested the resolve throughput, but given that it uses the same infrastructure as the publisher/subscriber (which I have tested), and what it's doing, I would not be at all surprised if you could support millions of resolutions per second per core (yes it will use all your cores).

-### Publisher/Subscriber Scale
+### Publisher/Subscriber

 If the theme of taking lots of pages from lots of well established books and integrating them together has come through by this point